Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Norsk Krigsleksikon-gulltransporten - This is an account in Norwegian about the gold transport.

-Stavern Memorial commemoration - This man, Jens Lauritz Jensen died on June 8-1942, exact cause is not given.
+Stavern Memorial commemoration - Jens Lauritz Jensen is commemroated, said to have died on board on June 8-1942, exact cause is not given.
+According to Page 4, Bomma was at Puntarenas on that date.

 Back to Bomma on the "Ships starting with B" page.